 The Tucson Math Circle

-The Tucson Math Circle is a great way for pre-college students to sharpen their problem-solving skills in an informal setting, after school or on weekends.
-You will work on interesting problems or topics in mathematics with professors and graduate students from the University of Arizona.
+The Tucson Math Circle is a great way for K-12 students to sharpen their problem-solving skills in an informal setting.
+You will work on interesting problems or topics in mathematics with professors, postdocs, and graduate students from the University of Arizona.
 The goal is to share the excitement about mathematics and learn through fun activities without formal tests and examinations.
-The circle meets weekly during the semester for an hour and a half at the Institute for Mathematics and Education on the university campus.
+The circle meets weekly during the semester for an hour and a half on the university campus.

 The Tucson Math Circle meets every Thursday in room S395 of the ENR2 building (aka, Dennis Deconcini Environment and Natural Resources Phase 2) on campus (map here) from 4:00-5:30.